-- Coordinate with the Department to remain apprised of the operations and construction activities of the State Water Project, focusing on how the SWP adapts and responds to hydrological extremes expected with climate change, restores critical ecosystems, and addresses aging infrastructure; - Coordinate with the Department and the Delta Conveyance Authority (DCA) to serve as public forum to enhance public involvement in the planning of a new Delta Conveyance (tunnel); - 3.
-Monitor the Department's efforts to address aging infrastructure through implementation of the asset management program, utilizing gray and green infrastructure; and - 4.
-Monitor the Department's efforts to adapt the operation of the State Water Project to the more extreme hydrological conditions anticipated as the climate changes. - 4.
-The Commission will carry out its statutory authorities associated with the Department of Water Resources to ensure that DWR decisions on key programs and activities are based on sound information and advance climate resiliency. - o In the case of a taking by the Department, the Commission acts as the governing body per Code of Civil Procedure section 1245.210. - Water Code section 161 requires the Director of the Department to present all rules and regulations (other than those relating exclusively to the internal administration and management of the department) to the Commission for approval. - Water Code section 12313 requires the Department to submit a list of priorities for Delta special flood control projects to the Commission for approval.
+- Coordinate with the Department to remain apprised of the operations and construction activities of the State Water Project, focusing on how the SWP adapts and responds to hydrological extremes expected with climate change, restores critical ecosystems, and addresses aging infrastructure; - 2.
+Coordinate with the Department to enhance public engagement for the new Delta Conveyance Project; and - 3.
+Monitor the Department's efforts to address aging infrastructure through implementation of the asset management program, utilizing gray and green infrastructure. - 3.
+The Commission will carry out its statutory authorities associated with the Department of Water Resources to ensure that the Department's decisions on key programs and activities are based on sound information and advance climate resiliency. - In the case of a taking by the Department, the Commission acts as the governing body per Code of Civil Procedure section 1245.210. - Water Code section 161 requires the Director of the Department to present all rules and regulations (other than those relating exclusively to the internal administration and management of the department) to the Commission for approval. - Water Code section 12313 requires the Department to submit a list of priorities for Delta special flood control projects to the Commission for approval.

 - 1. Review, consider, and approve, as appropriate, all regulations by the Department, and provide public participation in the rulemaking process; - 2.
-Coordinate with the Department and the Delta Stewardship Council to ensure the priority areas for the Department's Delta Special Projects Program for flood control funding reflect the most pressing flood risks in the Delta; and - Ensure that any of the Department's eminent domain proceedings are necessary and meet the standards specified in Civil Code 1245.230 by following the Commission's procedures for Resolutions of Necessity and Eminent Domain (revised February 20, 2013).

-5. The Commission will carry out its statutory responsibilities for the Proposition 1 Water Storage Investment Program.
+Coordinate with the Department and the Delta Stewardship Council to ensure the priority areas for the Department's Delta Special Projects Program for flood control funding reflect the most pressing flood risks in the Delta; and - Ensure that any of the Department's eminent domain proceedings are necessary and meet the standards specified in Civil Code 1245.230 by following the Commission's procedures for Resolutions of Necessity and Eminent Domain (revised February 20, 2013). - 4.
+The Commission will carry out its statutory responsibilities for the Proposition 1 Water Storage Investment Program. - Water Code sections 75750-79760 authorize the Commission to administer the \$2.7 billion Water Storage Investment Program, which pays for the public benefits associated with new water storage projects.
+Public benefits include ecosystem improvements, water quality improvements, emergency response, flood control, and recreation.

-- Water Code sections 75750-79760 authorize the Commission to administer the \$2.7 billion Water Storage Investment Program, which pays for the public benefits associated with new water storage projects.
-Public benefits include ecosystem improvements, water quality improvements, emergency response, flood control, and recreation. - In July 2018, the Commission approved maximum conditional eligibility amounts for eight projects that collectively would boost California's water storage capacity by 4.3 million acre-feet.
+- In July 2018, the Commission approved maximum conditional eligibility amounts for eight projects that collectively would boost California's water storage capacity by 4.3 million acre-feet.
 The projects range from expanding existing reservoirs to boosting groundwater storage. - The applicants must complete the requirements specified in the Commission's regulations and Proposition 1 before returning to the Commission for a final funding decision.